-didn't even know who Andy Geiger was.
+I admit it.
+A couple of weeks ago, I didn't even know who Andy Geiger was.
 But everything I've heard about him since he emerged as the new athletic director at Ohio State seems to be positive.
-Unfortunately, there still seems to be some grumbling that the job didn't go to someone with an Ohio State background.
+Unfortunately, there still seems to be some grumbling that the job didn't go to someone with an Ohio State back-

 Personally, I think the job should go to the best person available, regardless of background.
 If the best person is an Ohio State person, so much the better.
-Putting emphasis on Ohio State roots other qualifications, however, might have been a recipe for continued problems in the OSU athletic depart-
+Putting emphasis on Ohio State roots above other qualifications, however, might have been a recipe for continued problems in the OSU athletic depart-